hashicorp/terraform-provider-google/website/docs/r/dataflow_flex_template_job.html.markdown

 * `effective_labels` -
   All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

+* `launcher_machine_type` - (Optional) The machine type to use for launching the job.
+The default is n1-standard-1.

+* `machine_type` - (Optional) The machine type to use for the job.

+* `max_workers` - (Optional) Immutable.
+The maximum number of Google Compute Engine instances to be made available to your pipeline during execution, from 1 to 1000.

+* `network` - (Optional) The network to which VMs will be assigned.
+If it is not provided, "default" will be used.

+* `num_workers` - (Optional) Immutable.
+The initial number of Google Compute Engine instances for the job.

 * `on_delete` - (Optional) One of "drain" or "cancel".
 Specifies behavior of deletion during `terraform destroy`.
 See above note.

-* `skip_wait_on_job_termination` - (Optional)  If set to `true`, terraform will treat `DRAINING` and `CANCELLING` as terminal states when deleting the resource, and will remove the resource from terraform state and move on.
-See above note.

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.

-* `region` - (Optional) The region in which the created job should run.
+* `region` - (Optional) Immutable.
+The region in which the created job should run.

+* `sdk_container_image` - (Optional) Docker registry location of container image to use for the 'worker harness.
+Default is the container for the version of the SDK.
+Note this field is only valid for portable pipelines.

 * `service_account_email` - (Optional) Service account email to run the workers as.

+* `skip_wait_on_job_termination` - (Optional)  If set to `true`, terraform will treat `DRAINING` and `CANCELLING` as terminal states when deleting the resource, and will remove the resource from terraform state and move on.
+See above note.

+* `staging_location` - (Optional) The Cloud Storage path to use for staging files.
+Must be a valid Cloud Storage URL, beginning with gs://.

-* `subnetwork` - (Optional) Compute Engine subnetwork for launching instances to run your pipeline.
+* `subnetwork` - (Optional) The subnetwork to which VMs will be assigned.
+Should be of the form "regions/REGION/subnetworks/SUBNETWORK".

+* `temp_location` - (Optional) The Cloud Storage path to use for temporary files.
+Must be a valid Cloud Storage URL, beginning with gs://.

+* `transform_name_mapping` - (Optional) Only applicable when updating a pipeline.
+Map of transform name prefixes of the job to be replaced with the corresponding name prefixes of the new job.Only applicable when updating a pipeline.
+Map of transform name prefixes of the job to be replaced with the corresponding name prefixes of the new job.

 ## Attributes Reference
 In addition to the arguments listed above, the following computed attributes are exported: